Is It Safe To Take Wellbutrin While Breastfeeding?

 Image: Shutterstock

 After delivery, a few mothers may slip into depression due to the additional responsibilities with an infant.
 As a result, doctors may prescribe an antidepressant, Bupropion, marketed under Wellbutrin.
 If you wonder if this drug is safe, this post on “Wellbutrin while breastfeeding” answers your query.
-A small amount of Wellbutrin may reach the baby through the breastmilk.
-This could concern a few mothers, making them stop their intake.
-However, learning more about the drug and its side effects could help you decide better since your overall well-being is also a priority.
-Here’s all you need to know about it when nursing and a few tips for its safe intake.
+A small amount of Wellbutrin may reach the baby through the breastmilk, and this could concern a few mothers, making them stop their intake.
+Thus, taking expert recommendations and learning more about the drug and its side effects can help you decide better.
+Here’s all you need to know about it when nursing and a few tips for safe intake to ensure your overall well-being.

 In This Article